Axis P1485-LE

 🔹 Overview

-The Axis P1485-LE is a higher-end outdoor camera often used where image quality, long-distance scene value, and more advanced tuning matter.
+The Axis P1485-LE is a higher-end outdoor camera used where image quality, long-distance scene value, and advanced tuning are important.

-This page documents its practical role and tuning priorities in a Blue Iris deployment.
+This page documents its practical role and tuning priorities within a Blue Iris deployment.

 🎯 Objective